 We like to keep a theme going here at PCGamesN, so this list is all about games that really embrace the winter wonderland that is December.
 From fictional end-of-year celebrations to rescuing plague-ridden cities, videogames have offered up numerous ways to experience the joy of Christmas.
 These are our picks of the best of them, starting with…

-2018 was the year of battle royale, so what better way to usher out the year than by dying after a few minutes of scavenging and a further 20 minutes of doing sod all?
-Fortnite might have looked suspiciously similar to the genre behemoth PlayerUnknown’s Battlegrounds in 2017, but this year Epic Games constantly chopped and changed its shooter.
+What better way to usher out the year than by dying after a few minutes of scavenging and a further 20 minutes of doing sod all?
+Epic Games has continually chopped and changed its shooter, even throwing it into a black hole at one point, but its endurance has made it feel like something of a Christmas tradition.
 It’s hard to really fathom the full phenomenon that is Fortnite – so it’s best just to knock back the mulled wine and settle down to a squad game.

 Related: Learn more about the 14 days of Fortnite challenges

-Fortnite Battle Royale proves there is nothing more Christmassy than watching someone triumphantly best a few rivals and steal their thunder by sniping them from a crafty hiding place.
-Be warned, though: only engage in a game of squads with your family if you are certain it won’t provoke any Christmas day spats.
+Fortnite Battle Royale proves there’s nothing more Christmassy than watching someone triumphantly best a few rivals and steal their thunder by sniping them from a crafty hiding place.
+Be warned, though: only engage in a game with your family if you are certain it won’t provoke any Christmas day spats.

 Costume Quest: Grubbins on Ice